 - You don’t need modern JavaScript features

-The migration took about two weeks of evening work, but the result was worth it.
-Astro strikes the perfect balance between static site simplicity and modern development experience.
+Migration took about two weeks of evening work.
+Worth it?
+Absolutely.
+Astro hits the sweet spot between static site simplicity and modern development experience.

-Have questions about migrating from Jekyll to Astro?
-Feel free to reach out - I’m happy to help fellow designers make the transition.
+Questions about migrating from Jekyll to Astro?
+Reach out—happy to help fellow designer-developers make the jump.